Uberspace/lab/source/guide_privatebin.rst

  </IfModule>

 The PrivateBin site is still visible to the public.
-When a user tries to publish content, a Basic-Auth popup will ask for username and password.
+When a user tries to publish content in your pastebin, a Basic-Auth popup will ask for username and password.
 The generated links are accessible to everyone.